-The controversy did not end here, and a few months after the move, the owner of the gym where Gracie Barra was held, James Lu, changed the locks on the doors and dismissed both Carlos Gracie Junior and Marcio Feitosa from their positions as head coaches at the gym after personal issues with the Gracie Barra duo.
+The controversy did not end here, and a few months after the move, the owner of the gym where Gracie Barra was held, James Lu, changed the locks on the doors and dismissed both Carlos Gracie Junior and Marcio Feitosa from their positions as head coaches after personal issues with the Gracie Barra duo.
 The students (who had signed their contracts with the actual gym and not the Gracie Barra franchise) were left adrift for a while, making the whole situation a poorer period for the academy.
-After the situation was cleared Carlinhos Gracie and team moved to Irvine California, settling their HQ there.
+After the situation was cleared Carlos Gracie and team moved to Irvine California, settling their HQ there.

 The Gracie Barra expansion used many of its black belts to open smaller Gracie Barra academies all around the US, using a “BJJ for all” approach and marketing campaign tag line, in an attempt to become a more family orientated sporting academy.
-This highly successful plan saw the growth of its student portfolio by the 1000’s but took its toll on the competition team, a team that saw its black belts spread out around the world training mostly by themselves or with students, which proved to be of influence in Gracie Barra’s weaker performances on the major tournaments at the black belt level in the mid 2000′s.
+This highly successful plan saw the growth of its student portfolio by the 1000’s but took its toll on the competition team, a team that saw its black belts spread out around the world training mostly by themselves or with students.
+This influenced Gracie Barra’s weaker performances on the major tournaments at the black belt level in the mid 2000’s.